damianhakert/damianhakert.github.io/source/_posts/2015-02-17-gitlab-annex-solves-the-problem-of-versioning-large-binaries-with-git.markdown

 Obviously you'll have to use ssh style links for to git remote to your GitLab server instead of https style links.
 We look forward to feedback and enhancements from the rest of the community.
 For example, it would be nice if the GitLab UI shows the file size of the large file instead of the symlink.
-But lets first celerate this milestone, being able to easily version control your large files!
+But lets first celebrate this milestone, being able to easily version control your large files!